-Consistent with the Committee's normal practice of reviewing executive compensation, Meridian's observations and recommendations regarding the competitiveness of executive compensation were presented to the Committee at the August 2012 meeting.
+Consistent with the Committee's normal practice of reviewing executive compensation, Meridian's observations and recommendations regarding the competitiveness of executive compensation were presented to the Committee at the August 2013 meeting.
 The Committee's decisions are discussed below:

-- John R. Hewitt Chief Executive Officer According to the Meridian study, Mr. Hewitt's base salary of \$550,000 was approximately \$105,000 below the median of the peer group.
-The Committee then evaluated Mr. Hewitt's performance, which was deemed excellent.
-Accordingly, the Committee concluded that it would be appropriate to increase his base salary to approach the median over a period of two years and, therefore, approved a \$55,000 increase to his base salary effective September 1, 2012. - Joseph F. Montalbano Chief Operating Officer The Meridian study indicated that Mr. Montalbano's base salary was approximately \$40,000 below the median.
-Mr. Hewitt recommended, based on Mr. Montalbano's performance, a salary increase of approximately \$20,000.
-The Committee approved Mr. Hewitt's recommendation and Mr. Montalbano's salary was increased by approximately \$20,000 effective September 1, 2012. - Kevin S. Cavanah Chief Financial Officer The Meridian study indicated that Mr. Cavanah's base salary was significantly below the median.
-Mr. Hewitt recommended, based on Mr. Cavanah's performance, a salary increase of \$43,945.
-This increase and similar increases in fiscal 2014 and fiscal 2015 will increase Mr. Cavanah's base salary to approach the median.
-The Committee approved Mr. Hewitt's recommendation and Mr. Cavanah's salary was increased by \$43,945 effective September 1, 2012. - Matthew J. Petrizzo President Matrix SME The Meridian study indicated that Mr. Petrizzo's base salary was slightly below the median.
-Based on Mr. Hewitt's recommendation, the Committee approved a salary increase of 6% for Mr. Petrizzo effective September 1, 2012. - James R. Ryan President Matrix Service The Meridian study indicated that Mr. Ryan's base salary was slightly below the median.
-Based on Mr. Hewitt's recommendation, the Committee approved a salary increase of 6% for Mr. Ryan effective September 1, 2012.
+- John R. Hewitt Chief Executive Officer According to the Meridian study, Mr. Hewitt's base salary of \$605,000 was significantly below the median of the peer group.
+The Committee then determined that Mr. Hewitt's performance during fiscal 2013 was very strong.
+Accordingly, the Committee concluded that it would be appropriate to increase his base salary by \$50,000 effective September 1, 2013. - Joseph F. Montalbano Chief Operating Officer The Meridian study indicated that Mr. Montalbano's base salary was slightly below the median.
+Mr. Hewitt recommended, based on Mr. Montalbano's performance, a salary increase of

+7.1%.
+The Committee approved Mr. Hewitt's recommendation and Mr. Montalbano's salary was increased by \$29,947 to \$450,000 effective September 1, 2013.

+- Kevin S. Cavanah Chief Financial Officer The Meridian study indicated that Mr. Cavanah's base salary was significantly below the median.
+Mr. Hewitt recommended, based on Mr. Cavanah's performance, a salary increase of 20.0%, or \$60,555, to \$363,000.
+After the increase, Mr. Cavanah's salary remains below the median salary.
+The pay increase was effective September 1, 2013. - James R. Ryan President Matrix Service The Meridian study indicated that Mr. Ryan's base salary was slightly below the median.
+Based on Mr. Hewitt's recommendation, the Committee approved a salary increase of approximately 3.0%, to \$341,100 effective September 1, 2013. - Matthew J. Petrizzo President Matrix SME The Meridian study indicated that Mr. Petrizzo's base salary was slightly below the median.
+Based on Mr. Hewitt's recommendation, the Committee approved a salary increase of 3.0% effective September 1, 2013. - Jason W. Turner President Matrix North American Holdings Mr. Turner was Vice President, Corporate Development and Treasurer at the time of the August Committee meeting that included the benchmarking and approval of executive salaries.
+During the Committee meeting, based on Mr. Turner's strong performance, Mr. Hewitt recommended and the Committee approved a salary increase of 12.0%, or \$28,954, to \$270,000 effective September 1, 2013.
+Upon his promotion to President of Matrix North American Holdings, Mr. Turner received an additional salary increase of \$40,000, to \$310,000 effective December 23, 2013.